devleaks/storyrevealerjs/README.md

 Text content is the simplest form of content laid over the background.

-The following text content elements are accepted:
+The following text content elements are provided by Storyrevealer:

 | **Text Content** | **Purpose**                  | **Display**                          |
 |------------------|------------------------------|--------------------------------------|